maritzadiaz77/ReadMeApparatus/homework.md

 N/A

 ## usage
-Answer all required prompts.
+Open integrated terminal,enter node index.js, answer prompts,then go to homework.md,and finally open preview.You will have access to your README.
 ## contributing
-Head over to my github repo and you will have access to it so that you may contribute to it.
+Head over to my github repo and you can then have access to it where you will have persmission to contribute to it.
 ## tests
-Open integrated terminal, type in node index.js, then you will be asked questions,answer them, and then it will generate a read me under homework.md.
+You will be able to run tests in integrated terminal.
 ## github
 maritzadiaz77
 ## email